-- The school has appointed Gemma Jury-Sofi, to act as our Designated Safeguarding Lead (DSL). - The DSL has overall responsibility for the day-to-day oversight of safeguarding and child protection systems (including online safety and understanding the filtering and monitoring systems and processes in place) in school. - The school has also appointed Deputy DSLs who will have delegated responsibilities and act in the DSLs absence: - Josh Sloane Assistant Head - Frankie Kelly Assistant Head - Sara Burtwell Family Liaison officer - Whilst the activities of the DSL may be delegated to the deputies, the ultimate lead responsibility for safeguarding and child protection remains with the DSL and this responsibility will not be delegated. - The DSL (and any deputies) will be more likely to have a complete safeguarding picture and will be the most appropriate person to advise staff on the response to any safeguarding concerns. - It is the role of the DSL to carry out their functions as identified in Annex C of KCSIE.
-This includes but is not limited to: - o Acting as the central contact point for all staff to discuss any safeguarding concerns. - o Maintaining a confidential recording system for safeguarding and child protection concerns. - o Coordinating safeguarding action for individual children. - When supporting children with a social worker or looked after children, the DSL should have the details of the child's social worker and the name of the virtual school head in the authority that looks after the child, with the DSL liaising closely with the designated teacher.
+- The school has appointed Mrs Rachael Foster, Headteacher, a member of the senior leadership team, to act as our Designated Safeguarding Lead (DSL). - The DSL has overall responsibility for the day-to-day oversight of safeguarding and child protection systems (including online safety and understanding the filtering and monitoring systems and processes in place) in school. - The school has also appointed Deputy DSLs who will have delegated responsibilities and act in the DSLs absence: - o Ms Kristen Weiss, Deputy Safeguarding Lead - o Mrs Emily Burrell, Deputy Safeguarding Lead - Mrs Janey Read, Deputy Safeguarding Lead - Whilst the activities of the DSL may be delegated to the deputies, the ultimate lead responsibility for safeguarding and child protection remains with the DSL and this responsibility will not be delegated. - The DSL (and any deputies) will be more likely to have a complete safeguarding picture and will be the most appropriate person to advise staff on the response to any safeguarding concerns. - It is the role of the DSL to carry out their functions as identified in Annex C of KCSIE.
+This includes but is not limited to: - o Acting as the central contact point for all staff to discuss any safeguarding concerns. - Maintaining a confidential recording system for safeguarding and child protection concerns. - Coordinating safeguarding action for individual children. - When supporting children with a social worker or looked after children, the DSL should have the details of the child's social worker and the name of the virtual school head in the authority that looks after the child, with the DSL liaising closely with the designated teacher. - Liaising with other agencies and professionals in line with KCSIE and WTSC. - Ensuring that locally established procedures as put in place by the three safeguarding partners as part of the Kent Safeguarding Children Multi-Agency Partnership (KSCMP) procedures, including referrals, are followed, as necessary. - Representing, or ensure the school is appropriately represented at multi-agency safeguarding meetings (including child protection conferences). - o Managing and monitoring the school role in any multi-agency plan for a child. - Being available during term time (during school hours) for staff in the school to discuss any safeguarding concerns. - Ensuring adequate and appropriate DSL cover arrangements in response to any closures and any out of hours and/or out of term activities. - Taking lead responsibility for online safety, including understanding the filtering and monitoring systems and processes in place. - Help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children, including children with a social worker, are experiencing, or have experienced, with teachers and school leadership staff. - Ensuring all staff access appropriate safeguarding training and relevant updates in line with the recommendations within KCSIE. - Liaising with the Headteacher to inform them of any safeguarding issues, especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations.
+This includes being aware of the requirement for children to have an Appropriate Adult (PACE Code C 2019).

-- Liaising with other agencies and professionals in line with KCSIE and WTSC. - Ensuring that locally established procedures as put in place by the three safeguarding partners as part of the Kent Safeguarding Children Multi-Agency Partnership (KSCMP) procedures, including referrals, are followed, as necessary. - Representing, or ensure the school is appropriately represented at multi-agency safeguarding meetings (including child protection conferences). - o Managing and monitoring the school role in any multi-agency plan for a child. - Being available during term time (during school hours) for staff in the school to discuss any safeguarding concerns. - Ensuring adequate and appropriate DSL cover arrangements in response to any closures and any out of hours and/or out of term activities. - o Taking lead responsibility for online safety, including understanding the filtering and monitoring systems and processes in place. - Help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children, including children with a social worker, are experiencing, or have experienced, with teachers and school leadership staff. - Ensuring all staff access appropriate safeguarding training and relevant updates in line with the recommendations within KCSIE. - Liaising with the headteacher to inform them of any safeguarding issues, especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations.
-This includes being aware of the requirement for children to have an Appropriate Adult (PACE Code C 2019). - The DSL will undergo appropriate and specific training to provide them with the knowledge and skills required to carry out their role.
+The DSL will undergo appropriate and specific training to provide them with the knowledge and skills required to carry out their role.
 Deputy DSLs will be trained to the same standard as the DSL.
 The DSLs training will be updated formally at least every two years, but their knowledge and skills will be updated at least annually through a variety of methods at regular intervals.